Fernando-A-Rocha/mta-discord-webhooks/EMBEDS.md

 ## Structure

 In reality, for the Discord API, an embed is represented as a JSON object.
-This resource mimics the [Embed Structure (Discord Developer Portal)](https://discord.com/developers/docs/resources/channel#embed-object-embed-structure) format expected.
+This resource mimics the [Embed Structure (Discord API documentation)](https://discord.com/developers/docs/resources/channel#embed-object-embed-structure) format expected.

 The `Embed message` argument you pass to the exported functions is a Lua `table` with a **specific structure**, similar to the JSON object expected by the Discord API, with some useful features.